 One of the first things that I wanted to do when we moved to our homestead was to get a garden started.
 It was the beginning of August, but I had dreams of a fall garden.
 After attempting to dig a few small beds, I realized just how rocky and hard the soil was!
 There is a lot of clay content in our soil, and a LOT of rocks.
-I went ahead and planted a few odds and ends, which did grow and we got a few things out of the garden that fall.
+I did plant a few odds and ends, which did grow and we got a few things out of the garden that fall.
 But I knew that we could make it much better.

 It was time to think about raised beds.
 More specifically, hugelkultur beds.

 What is a hugelkultur bed?
 Hugelkultur is a German word meaning mound or hill culture.
 It’s a raised garden bed filled with rotting wood and topped with soil.
 The rotting wood on the bottom slowly breaks down, feeding the soil and retaining water.
 The older the bed, the better it works.
-It works well right away as a raised bed, but will just keep getting better as the wood breaks down and feeds your plants.
+It works well right away as a raised bed.
+It will just keep getting better as the wood breaks down and feeds your plants.
 Hugelkultur beds can be mounded or flat.
 Paul Wheaton has a lot of good information about hugelkultur beds here.

 There really wasn’t a difference in how the beds worked with the variations that we tried.
 They all worked equally as well whether we used cardboard, manure or just topsoil and compost.
 The flat beds did seem to work better than the mounded bed, that may change over time.